mrjackyliang/homebridge-adt-pulse/README.md

 [![Become a GitHub Sponsor](https://img.shields.io/badge/sponsor-github-black?style=flat-square&color=orange)](https://github.com/sponsors/mrjackyliang)
 [![Become a Patreon](https://img.shields.io/badge/donate-patreon-orange?style=flat-square&color=red)](https://www.patreon.com/mrjackyliang)

-This is a Homebridge plugin for ADT Pulse users that allow homeowners to control their security system and view sensor status through HomeKit.
-The API relies on the ADT Pulse Web Portal (powered by Icontrol One).
+This is a [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) for ADT Pulse users that allow homeowners to control their security system and view sensor status through HomeKit.
+The API relies on the ADT Pulse Web Portal (by Icontrol One).

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`